VET TEC 2.0 Accepting Applications

 Other important VET TEC 2.0 updates include, but are not limited to:

-• The statutory authority and federal funding provided under the Dole Act for VET TEC 2.0 is at press time authorized to run through September 30, 2027.
+- The authority and funding provided under the Dole Act for VET TEC 2.0 are authorized to run through September 30, 2027, at press time.

-• The Department of Veterans Affairs has finalized strict performance metrics for training providers, requiring a 70 percent graduate employment rate or a full tuition refund guarantee.
+- The Department of Veterans Affairs has finalized strict performance metrics for training providers, requiring either a 70 percent graduate employment rate or a full-tuition refund guarantee.

 The Senator Elizabeth Dole 21st Century Veterans Healthcare and Benefits Improvement Act, signed into law in 2025, restored the VA program VET TEC.
 The act is considered a “formal reauthorization” and expansion of the Veteran Employment Through Technology Education Courses program, which ended in April of 2024.

-The new VET TEC program is designed to provide veterans and transitioning service members with access to high-tech training in fields such as software development, data science, and cybersecurity.
+The VET TEC 2.0 program is designed to provide veterans and transitioning service members with access to high-tech training in fields such as software development, data science, and cybersecurity.

 Unlike traditional degree programs, VET TEC focuses on short-term, intensive courses that typically last between 6 and 28 weeks.